-Fresh Del Monte Produce, the leading supplier of fresh and pre-packaged food and beverage, introduced a farm-to-table concept that serves fresh grab-and-go products for convenience called FRSHst – a modern, minimalistic & hipster concept for the Millennials.
+Fresh Del Monte Produce, the leading supplier of fresh and pre-packaged food and beverage, introduced a farm-to-table concept that serves fresh grab-and-go products for convenience.
 Fresh Del Monte Produce was already in business and operating a limited number of quick-service restaurants (QSR) in the GCC in high catchment areas like hospitals and airports.

-The Food & Beverage industry is a very fast-paced sector, where patrons are often looking for new and differentiated concepts, specifically amongst the Millennials.
-They are always on the lookout for the next new thing and are in constant search of an experience that leaves a lasting impression.
+The Food & Beverage industry is a very fast-paced sector, where patrons are often looking for new and differentiated concepts, specifically targeting Millennials.
+They are always on the lookout for the next new thing and in constant search for an experience that leaves a lasting impression.

-We went ahead and mapped out all the players against a naming convention to give us an indication on which territory most competitors are claiming.
-Thereafter, we evaluated names against parameters in a naming validation matrix, and, based on our understanding of the naming analysis, eliminated a few of the conventions which we felt did not represent the new restaurant.
+We then mapped out all the players against the naming convention to give us an indication on which territory most competitors are claiming.
+Thereafter, we evaluated names against parameters on the validation matrix, and, based on the analysis results, eliminated a few of the conventions which we felt did not represent the new restaurant.

-We looked at a typeface that would best fit the other design elements as well as resonate with the mindset of Millennials.
-We were confident that our font needed to be sans-serif; as street signs and cellphone message chats are all designed using that typeface.
-However, choosing a font was not enough; we needed to ensure that this typeface was ownable and differentiated.
+We adopted a typeface that best fits the various design elements as well as resonate with the Millennials’ mindset.
+We were confident that the typeface needed to be sans-serif; as street signs and cellphone message chats are all using similar typeface styles.
+We also needed to ensure that the typeface was ownable and differentiated.

-We chose the font ‘UNICA ONE’, which is a condensed unicase sans-serif style.
-This typeface gives a good experience for composing headlines and short texts, where readability and simplicity are some of the virtues.
-We made the typography ownable by changing the way the letter “S” looked and added a leaf in the shape of a sprout that was inspired by Del Monte as a graphic element.
+We opted for “UNICA ONE”, a condensed unicase sans-serif typeface.
+It is flexible enough to allow for headlines and short texts, where readability and simplicity are paramount.
+We made the typography ownable by changing the letter “S”, and added a leaf in the shape of a sprout, as a graphic element.